Get

 Image Credit: kristinguyer, Pixabay

-Since ear tufts serve both a functional and protective purpose, they should not be trimmed or shaved.
+Since ear tufts are a natural part of certain breeds, they should not be trimmed or shaved.
 It’s best to leave them alone, even if they may look messy at times.
-If you notice that they are looking dirty or have debris stuck in them, you can gently wipe them clean with a soft towel or cotton swab.
+If you notice that they are looking dirty or have debris stuck in them, you can gently wipe them clean with a soft towel or cotton ball.

 If the ear tufts are extremely unruly, you can take your cat to a professional groomer to see if they can reshape them.
 However, minimal work should be done on them.